KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_four_riders_and_the_waters_of_life.md

 It is restoring conditions in which the human organism can function near its intended harmonic.

 In Attia’s terms:
-this is what measurably reduces the risk landscape of the Four Riders.
+"This is what measurably reduces the risk landscape of the Four Riders."

-In your terms:
+In my terms:
-this is what weaves the inner waters back into coherence.
+"This is what weaves the inner waters back into coherence."